Introduction

 Australia’s Disability Strategy 2021–2031

 Australia’s Disability Strategy 2021–2031 (the Strategy) is Australia’s national disability policy framework.
-It sets out a plan for continuing to improve the lives of people with disability in Australia over the next 10 years.
+It sets out a plan for continuing to improve the lives of people with disability in Australia over the life of the Strategy.
 Its vision is an inclusive Australian society that ensures people with disability can fulfil their potential as equal members of the community.
-All governments – Australian, state, territory and local – are committed to delivering on its principles.
+All governments – Australian, state, territory and local – are committed to delivering better outcomes.

-The 7 outcome areas in the Strategy set out where governments at all levels – working with people with disability, the community and business – will focus on delivering the needed changes.
+The 7 outcome areas in the Strategy set out where governments at all levels – working with people with disability, the community and business – are focussing on delivering the needed changes.
 The outcome areas are those that people with disability have said need to improve to achieve the Strategy’s vision.

 • Employment and financial security